News & Articles

 You are what you eat.

 I listened to a Minnesota Public Radio interview not long ago about the state of the Social Security system.
 Perhaps you heard it as well.
-In my mind, it went a long way to dispel some of the rumors about the fate of the iconic retirement assistance program begun in 1935 and updated many, many times in the 77 years since.
+In my mind it went a long way to dispel some of the rumors about the fate of the iconic retirement assistance program begun in 1935 and updated many, many times in the 84 years since.

-A recent government report stirred the pot for conservatives by saying the date has been moved up a few years for full payouts for social security recipients.
-If nothing is done by 2033, Social Security benefits will have to be reduced to 75 percent of current levels.
+A recent government report stirred the pot for conservatives by saying the date has been moved up a few years regarding full payouts for social security recipients.
+If nothing is done by 2033, social security benefits will have to be reduced to 75 percent of current levels.
 If nothing is done.
 It’s the perfect time for free marketeers to crow that privatizing the system is the only way out.

 Not so, according to the experts.

-The SSI trust funds are doing just fine, no matter the fear campaign whipped up by conservatives and other supporters of the rich and powerful such as the Tea Party, that misguided “Rebellion to Stay the Same.”
+The SSI trust funds are doing just fine no matter the fear campaign whipped up by conservatives and other supporters of the rich and powerful.

-Social Security is another of those shared social programs that receives big support across different demographics, even though the New Conservative Neanderthal Party (NCNP) has chosen to fabricate dire news about its fate from time to time.
+Social Security is another of those shared social programs that receives big support across the demographic even though the New Conservative Neanderthal Party (NCNP) has chosen to fabricate dire news about its fate from time to time.

 It has been one of the most successful retirement safety net programs in the world.

-Henry Aaron—the other Henry Aaron, the economist who is the acknowledged expert on the federal program—provided clear answers to the many worried and even angry notions floating about in the political winds.
-The lineup of chimpanzees and other lesser primates masquerading as Republican candidates and congressmen all have taken their turns bashing Social Security.
+Henry Aaron, the other Henry Aaron, the economist who is the acknowledged expert on the federal program, provided clear answers to the many worried and even angry notions floating about in the political winds.
+The lineup of chimpanzees and other lesser primates masquerading as Republican senators and congressmen all have taken their turns bashing Social Security.

 Aaron explained that such notions are simply wrong.
 He also noted that conservatives have fretted over the program since its inception and have hoped for its failure all along.

 Too bad so many conservatives can’t hear factual information through the static caused by their consumption of industrial and processed foods.
 It has to be the food that’s causing their myopia and anger.
-I guess bad food also makes them anxious about crazy Islamists forcing Sharia law on an unsuspecting America, or Obama forcing socialism on us first.
-It’s amazing how a well-spoken president with a funny name or a few thousand bad guys can scare the wits out of a nation of 300 million people.
+I guess bad food also makes them anxious about crazy Islamists forcing Sharia Law on an unsuspecting America or Bernie Sanders forcing socialism on us first.
+It’s amazing how a thousand bad guys in the world can scare the wits out of a nation of 326 million people.
 I guess that’s what bad food and a little ignorance can do.
 Bad food also must give them the willies over such a thing as universal health or decreasing the size of the military across the globe.

 The trust funds are solid.
 Aaron politely debunked every fearful NCNP talking point.